 Being fond of visiting toy museums, I was delighted to find that Strangers’ Hall has one of the earliest surviving baby houses of its kind.
 Baby houses were traditionally created by architects who would either base their designs on a real life property or from someone’s imaginary home.
 There was also a collection of Victorian dolls and toys to admire, making it an enchanting place to end our visit to the city.

 By late afternoon, we were back on the train home after having spent a lovely weekend in Norwich.
 We found lots of fun things to do, interesting museums to explore and even managed to find time for a day at the seaside in Great Yarmouth.
+I would like to thank Visit Norwich for helping to make this short break possible.
+As always, all views and opinions are entirely my own.

 If you have enjoyed reading about our weekend in Norwich, you may also be interested to read about our weekend breaks in other parts of the U.K.